Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/basics/rotate.rst

 around one or more axes or the element's Pivot Point.
 There are multiple ways to rotate an element which include:

-- The keyboard shortcut :kbd:`R`
+- The keyboard shortcut :kbd:`R`.
-- The 3D manipulator widget
+- The 3D manipulator widget.
-- The Properties menu :kbd:`N`
+- The Properties region :kbd:`N`.

 Basic rotation usage and common options are described below.
 For additional information, you may wish to read the :doc:`Transform Control </editors/3dview/transform/transform_control/index>` and :doc:`Read more about Transform Orientations </editors/3dview/transform/transform_control/transform_orientations>` pages which provide more information about options such as Precision, Axis Locking, Numeric Input, Snapping and the different types of Pivot Point.